-Joanna Kulska, doctor of humanities and political science specialist; Adjunct Professor of the Institute of Political Sciences of the University of Opole.
+Joanna Kulska, DSc of social sciences, political science specialist; Adjunct Professor of the Institute of Political Sciences of the University of Opole.
 She conducts research on the role that faith-based organizations play in international politics, on the notion of reconciliation in international politics, and on the politics of the Holy See.
 She has authored, among other works: Faces of Reconciliation (Opole, 2016), and The Holy See in International Cultural Relations, from John XXIII to John Paul II (Opole, 2006).

 Ryszard Michalak, DSc of humanities, historian, and political science specialist; Professor of the Institute of Political Science of the University of Zielona Góra.
 His area of research involves: public policy concerning religious groups, contemporary islamism and islamoscepticism, and the theory of political science of religion.
 He has authored, among other works: Implementation of Religious Principles in Politics (Zielona Góra, 2016), Politics as a Manifestation or Product of Religiosity (Zielona Góra, 2015), and The National Policy on Religious Minorities in Poland in 1945-1989 (Zielona Góra, 2014).